agoloborodko/reposnap/README.md

 ### Command-Line Interface

-To use the `collect.py` script, run it with the following options:
+To use `reposnap`, run it with the following options:

 ```bash
 reposnap [-h] [-o OUTPUT] [--structure-only] [--debug] path